kmackay/emk/docs/manual.md

 `emk target1 option1=val target2 ....`

 Arguments to emk can either be options or targets.
 An option is an argument of the form "key=value".
 Any arguments that do not contain '=' are treated as explicit targets to be built.
-You may specify targets that contain '=' using the special option "explicit_target=<target name>".
+You may specify targets that contain '=' using the special option "explicit_target=&lt;target name>".
 All options (whether or not they are recognized by emk) can be accessed via the emk.options dict.

 If no explicit targets are specified, emk will build all autobuild targets.